nutanix-japan/Consolidated_Storage_Bootcamp_Material/docs/objects_deploy/objects_deploy.md

 -  Backup Target

-    -   Support for HYCU, Commvault, Veeam, and Veritas, with other vendors on the roadmap.
+    -   Support for HYCU, Commvault, Veeam, Veritas, and others that accept S3 as backup target.
     -   Ability to support multiple backup clients simultaneously.
     -   Ability to handle really small and really large backup files simultaneously with a key-value store based metadata